-(Ord. of 9-7-1999, § 1(4-322))

 Sec.
 6-418.
 Administration of division.

 (a) Authority of mayor and council.
 The mayor and council shall administer and enforce this division for the collection of the tax imposed by this division.

 (b) Records required from licensee; form.
 Every licensee for the sale of alcoholic beverages by the drink in this city shall keep such records, receipts, invoices and other pertinent papers in such form as the mayor and council may require.